I am Professor for computer science and head of the usable security and privacy research group at Ruhr-University

-I am head of the information security institute at Leibniz University Hannover.
+I am head (W2-Vertretungsprofessor) of the information security institute at Leibniz University Hannover.

 Broadly, I study the intersection of computer security and privacy with human factors.
 I'm particularly interested in investigating end users, administrators, developers and designers of computer systems and their interdependencies with computer security and privacy mechanisms.
 My research involves large-scale analyses of the Internet and software repositories to understand the huge challenges humans face when interacting with computer security and privacy mechanisms.
 To understand root causes, evaluate existing mechanisms and investigate novel ideas, I conduct all kinds of user studies with end users, administrators, and developers of these systems.